 This post is for anyone that wants to know what is happening behind the scenes, or that wants to try to fix the problem on their own.
 It requires some PC knowledge.

 Scroll to the bottom of the file to find a <BoundPlaceHolders> section.
 It says that the "Text" section has an extentID of 4.
 Looking just above that you should see a section that starts with <ExtentSelector ExtentID="4" which lists all the added titles and captions by number.
 Make a note of all these because you'll need them later.
 You might want to select and print just this section, or paste that list into another window so you can refer back to it.

 Now search further up for each section starting with <TitleClip.
 Ignore any sections that have a complete section between the <Effects> and </Effects> tags.
 Eventually you'll hit a few that just have <Effects/> (an empty Effects section).

-Check if that ExtentID in the list of ExtentIDs in the Text section from before (the ones you made a note of).
+Check if that ExtentID is in the list of ExtentIDs in the Text section from before (the ones you made a note of).
 If it isn't you can ignore this, but if you find that it has an empty Effects section *and* it is listed in that block of text ExtentIDs, that's a problem.

-As a final step, I'd recommend downloading the latest version of Windows Live Movie Maker.
-Version 15.4.3555.0308 which was released in March has a fix to prevent this corruption from happening in future projects.
-It won't fix broken projects, but at least it will stop you from having this problem going forward.
+As a final step, I'd recommend downloading the latest version of Movie Maker to avoid corruption in the future.
+That won't fix broken projects, but at least it will stop you from having this problem going forward.

 It's really not all that magical and can be done easily, if you are careful and only work in a copy.